nlgranger/SeqTools/docs/tutorial.rst

 :func:`par_iter` returns an multiprocessing-enabled iterator over a sequence to quickly process an array.

-Similarly, :func:`chunk_load` evaluates sequences chunk by chunk and loads these into buffers (think minibatch iterator if you come from the Machine Learning field).

 The library is quite small for now, how about giving a quick glance at the :ref:`API Reference`?